JrPribs/ngPlate/README.md

 # ngPlate
-Developer friendly app boilerplate powered by AngularJS, ExpressJS, NodeJS and MORE!
+A developer friendly [es6](http://es6-features.org/#Constants) app boilerplate powered by AngularJS, ExpressJS, NodeJS and MORE!